Zabanaa/zabanaa.github.io/_posts/2017-01-15-mind-blowing-python-tips.md

 ## 8 - Create a dict out of two lists

-Just instantiate a new dict with two zipped lists
+Just instantiate a new dict with two zipped lists.
+Real magic.

 ```python